The Must-Dos in Hokitika!

-Another awesome spectacle of nature has to be Hokitika Gorge.
-The milky blue waters contrasting with the lush green forest around it just doesn’t seem real yet, somehow it totally is!
+Another awesome spectacle of nature to enjoy any time of day is Hokitika Gorge.
+The milky blue waters contrasting with the lush green forest around it just doesn’t seem real yet, somehow it is!
 After a gravel road excursion, it’s just a 15-minute walk down to the river below the iconic Hokitika Gorge swing bridge!
 Take insect repellent if you plan to stay there a while.
 For more walks in and near Hokitika, check out 23 Unforgettable Walks in Hokitika.

 4. Visit Lake Kaniere

-Location: Head east out of Hokitika on the Kaniere Road for 19km.
+Location: Head east out of Hokitika on the Kaniere Road for 19km (12 miles).
 Where the road meets the lake you can either go right to Sunny Bight for some walks or left down Dorothy Falls Road toward a waterfall walk and campsite.

-So there are many walks in New Zealand (and many which are free) but for a truly unique perspective of the New Zealand native forest, take the West Coast Treetop Walk.
-A high-rise walkway loops around an ancient rainforest with opportunities to spot birdlife that spend most of their time high in the forest canopy.
+So there are many walks in New Zealand (and many of which are free) but for a truly unique perspective of the New Zealand native forest, take the West Coast Treetop Walkway.
+A high-rise walkway loops around an ancient rainforest with opportunities to spot birdlife high in the forest canopy.
 You’ll also get some great views of the surrounding lakes and all the way out to the Tasman Sea from atop the 40m (130ft) tower!
 Find out more about the West Coast Treetop Walkway on Viator and Tripadvisor.

-Location: 17km from Hokitika.
-Take State Highway 6 south for about 15km then turn onto Woodstock-Rimu Road where the walkway is well signposted.
+Location: 17km (10.5 miles) from Hokitika.
+Take State Highway 6 south for about 15km (9 miles) then turn onto Woodstock-Rimu Road where the walkway is well signposted.

 6. Check Out Lake Mahinapua